 - University Administrative Process includes interviews with all parties and witnesses.
 There is a formal and informal resolution process available.
 The Title IX coordinator will go over all options available when an in-person meeting occurs.
+The standard used for these processes is a preponderance of the evidence.

+- Student Respondents will follow the procedures listed in the Student Code of Conduct

+- Employees, Vendors and Contractors will follow the procedures listed in the Discrimination and Harassment Complaint Investigation Procedures

+- If either fall under Title IX jurisdiction, additional procedures will be followed listed in the Sexual Misconduct Policy

+- Possible Sanctions following a Formal Investigation where there has been a finding of responsibilities may include:

+- Students

+- Expulsion

+- Suspension

+- Probation

+- Restrictions from areas/removal from classes

+- Educational Sanctions

+- Employees

+- Termination

+- Suspension

+- Written reprimand

+- Educational sanctions

-The standard used for these processes is a preponderance of the evidence - Police Department is another reporting options for people that want to pursue a criminal complaint.
+- Police Department is another reporting options for people that want to pursue a criminal complaint.
 This may include interviews and court proceedings.
 The standard used is beyond a reasonable doubt.

+- The right to go to the courts and obtain order of protection, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court.